PayPal vs. Stripe: Which Payment Processor is Right for You?

 Are you looking for the best payment processor and wondering which is better: PayPal vs. Stripe?

-That’s a common question that a lot of new entrepreneurs and nonprofit leaders ask themselves when it comes time to set up a way to collect payments on their site.
+That’s a common question that a lot of new entrepreneurs, small business owners, and nonprofit leaders ask themselves when it comes time to set up a way to collect payments on their site.

-Let’s dive into the particulars of each.
+Now, let’s dive into the specifics of each.

 PayPal’s pricing is a little more complicated.

-You can get special per transaction pricing earlier than Stripe at $3,000 monthly sales (2.5% + 30 cents), $10,000 monthly sales (2.2% plus 30 cents), and $100,000 monthly sales (undisclosed).
+Larger businesses can get special per transaction pricing earlier than Stripe at $3,000 monthly sales (2.5% + 30 cents), $10,000 monthly sales (2.2% plus 30 cents), and $100,000 monthly sales (undisclosed).

 - Chargebacks cost $20.

 - Refunds cost the standard transaction rate.

 - International card payments include a 1.50% transaction fee, plus the standard transaction rates.

 PayPal allows merchants to access their funds instantly once they’ve established a good selling history.